-- 4. Applying both the TRC and PAC tests of cost-effectiveness is called the "Dual-Test".
+- 3. The Program Administrator Cost (PAC) test of cost-effectiveness should also be considered in evaluating program and portfolio cost-effectiveness.
+Under the PAC test, the program benefits are the same as the TRC test, but costs are defined differently to include the net present value of costs incurred by the program administrator (including financial incentives and rebates paid to anyone), but not the costs incurred by the participating customer.
+Like the TRC test, the PAC test is calculated utilizing a discount rate that reflects each utility's weighted cost of capital, as adopted by the Commission. - 4.
+Applying both the TRC and PAC cost-effectiveness test is called the "Dual-Test."
 In almost all instances, an energy efficiency program that passes the TRC test will also pass the PAC test.
 However, if deployment of the program requires rebates or financial incentives to participants that exceed the measure cost, then the program may pass the TRC test, but fail the PAC test.
 Considering the results of both tests when evaluating program proposals ensures that program administrators and implementers do not spend more on financial incentives or rebates to participating customers than is necessary to achieve TRC net benefits. - 5.
-Both the TRC and PAC tests should be computed utilizing the avoided cost methodologies and input assumptions, including non-price factors (e.g., for avoiding greenhouse gas and non-greenhouse gas pollutants) that have been developed for the evaluation of energy efficiency programs in our avoided cost rulemaking, R.04-04-02510.
-The performance earnings basis (PEB) of energy efficiency resource programs shall be weighted two-thirds TRC to one-third PAC.
-(D.05-04-051). - 6.
+TRC and PAC benefits should be computed utilizing the avoided cost methodologies and input assumptions, including non-price factors (e.g., for avoiding greenhouse gas and non-greenhouse gas pollutants) that have been developed for the evaluation of energy efficiency programs in our avoided cost rulemaking, R.04-04-025.11 The performance earnings basis (PEB) of energy efficiency resource programs shall be calculated from TRC and PAC benefits (being equal) minus TRC and PAC costs weighted two-thirds and one-third respectively.
+(D.05-04-051.) - 6.
 A prospective showing of cost-effectiveness using the Dual-Test for the entire portfolio of ratepayer-funded energy efficiency activities and programs (i.e., individual programs, plus all costs not assignable to individual programs, such as overhead, planning, evaluation, measurement verification and administrator compensation and performance, if applicable) is a threshold condition for eligibility for ratepayer funds.
-This prospective showing of costeffectiveness shall include the costs for shareholder incentives that are projected to be paid for portfolio performance under the energy efficiency risk/reward incentive mechanism in effect at that time.
-11 This threshold requirement applies to each of the following: (1) the entire statewide portfolio of programs and (2) the service-territory wide program portfolios offered by each Program Administrator, excluding emerging technologies programs.
+This prospective showing of cost-effectiveness shall include the costs for shareholder incentives that are projected to be paid for portfolio performance under the energy efficiency risk/reward incentive mechanism in effect at that time.12 This threshold requirement applies to each of the following: (1) the entire statewide portfolio of programs and (2) the service-territory wide program portfolios offered by each Program Administrator, excluding emerging technologies programs.
 Program administrators must demonstrate that this threshold requirement is met on a prospective basis in their program funding applications to the Commission.
 If a prospective showing of cost-effectiveness for the entire statewide portfolio including emerging technologies programs does not also pass the Dual-Test, Program Administrators shall describe the benefits associated with these programs that are not reflected in the TRC or PAC tests, and describe how these programs are expected to produce benefits in excess of costs for California ratepayers over the long-term.
-Program Administrators must also demonstrate that the proposed level of electric and natural gas energy efficiency program activities are expected to meet or exceed the Commission-adopted electric and natural gas savings goals, by service territory.12
+Program Administrators must also demonstrate that the proposed level of electric and natural gas energy efficiency program activities are expected to meet or exceed the Commission-adopted electric and natural gas savings goals, by service territory.13

-10 See D. 05-04-024 and D. 06-06-063.
+11 See D.05-04-024 and D.06-06-063.